The Human Truth Foundation

 Life Expectancy60.59yrs (2017)2

 Equatorial Guinea is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Equatorial Guinea does worse than average in commentary in Human Rights Watch reports3, supporting press freedom4, combatting modern slavery5, its nominal commitment to Human Rights6 and in freethought7.
-And finally, it sits amongst the bottom 20 in its average Freedom in the World rating (one of the highest in Africa).
-President Teodoro Obiang Nguema Mbasogo has gripped power since 1979, ruling over a government rife with corruption and a people whose human rights are thoroughly desecrated8.
+Equatorial Guinea does worse than average when it comes to commentary in Human Rights Watch reports3, supporting press freedom4, combatting modern slavery5, its nominal commitment to Human Rights6, freethought7 and in LGBT equality in the 2020s8.
+And finally, it falls into the worst-performing 20 in its average Freedom in the World rating (one of the worst in Africa).
+President Teodoro Obiang Nguema Mbasogo has gripped power since 1979, ruling over a government rife with corruption and a people whose human rights are thoroughly desecrated9.

 1. Equatorial Guinea's Human Rights, Equality & Tolerance